Stupid Love (Lady Gaga song): Critical reception

 Spencer Kornhaber from The Atlantic called the single a "glorious comeback" and a "return to form not only for the singer, but also for her genre."
 Kornhaber added that even though the Max Martin production "feels perfectly calibrated for catchiness, Gaga's voice is so big and personable that a sense of humanity remains intact" and concluded "Stupid Love" is "light, sweet, and orderly."
 Kornhaber also praised BloodPop and Tchami's keyboard work and mixing of the song, mentioning the microseconds before the drop of the final chorus, calling it a "fake-out that tricks the ear every time, as superfans who’ve been giddily listening to the song since it leaked in January can attest."
 Stephen Daw from Billboard thought that the song "offers spine-tingling pop euphoria" and highlighted the "unbridled joy in Gaga's voice".
 For Slant Magazine, Alexa Camp was more critical of the track, describing it as a "catchy but uninventive slice of electro-pop" and compared its bassline to "Do What U Want".
 Michael Cragg from The Guardian called the song "fun and dumb".
+The Independent's Adam White remarked, "dubbed a return to form by critics who should know better, 'Stupid Love' is propulsive and pleasurable, but Gaga can also, by now, do this sound in her sleep."

 Consequence named "Stupid Love" the sixth best song of 2020, calling it "a perfect pop song" and stating it's "exactly what we’ve wanted from Lady Gaga for a long, long time".
 Other publications, including Billboard and Rolling Stone, also included "Stupid Love" on their lists of the best songs of the year.